franzbu/HAeating/README.md

 ### ⚙️ Main Heating Settings (Global)

-These settings control the overall behavior of the central heating pump and flow temperature calculations.
+These settings control the overall behavior of the central heating pump and HFFT calculations.

 * **Main Switch:** Global toggle to enable or disable the entire heating automation.
 * **Heating Margin:** Defines the stop trigger.
 Heating stops when `Current Temp >= Target Temp - Heating Margin`.
 * **Cooldown:** Minimum time between switching the heating pump on or off (protects mechanical components from wear).
 * **Claim Duration:** Delay before a dashboard change takes effect (filters out temporary temperature "jitter").
 * **Boost Threshold:** Activation trigger for high-output heating.
 Boost starts if `Current Temp < Target Temp - Boost Threshold`.
-* **Boost Factor:** Determines the flow temperature increase:
+* **Boost Factor:** Determines the HFFT increase:
     * $$Flow\ Increase = (Target\ Temp - Current\ Temp) \times Boost\ Factor$$
-* **Baseline at $0^\circ C$:** The base flow temperature when the outside temperature is exactly $0^\circ C$.
+* **Baseline at $0^\circ C$:** The base HFFT when the outside temperature is exactly $0^\circ C$.
-* **Curve Adjustment:** The factor by which flow temperature is increased or decreased relative to changes in outside temperature.
+* **Curve Adjustment:** The factor by which HFFT is increased or decreased relative to changes in outside temperature.
-* **Max Flow Temp:** The safety ceiling for water temperature (prevents damage to floor plaster/screed).
+* **Max HFFT:** The safety ceiling for water temperature (prevents damage to floor plaster/screed).

 ---

-### Dynamic Flow Temperature (Heating Curve)
+### Dynamic HFFT (Heating Curve)
 The system doesn't use a fixed water temperature.
 It calculates the **Flow Target** using a linear heating curve:

 $$T_{flow} = (-Adjustment \times T_{outdoor}) + Baseline_{0^\circ C} + Boost_{max} + Offset_{multi}$$

-* **Baseline:** The required flow temperature when it is $0^\circ C$ outside.
+* **Baseline:** The required HFFT when it is $0^\circ C$ outside.
 * **Adjustment:** The "slope" of the curve.
-* **Multi-room Offset:** For every additional room asking for heat, the flow temperature is nudged higher to account for increased thermal load.
+* **Multi-room Offset:** For every additional room asking for heat, the HFFT is nudged higher to account for increased thermal load.

-`HeatSupplyManager` is responsible for calculating the base flow temperature depending on the outside temperature primarily, and the amount of rooms to heat secondarily (the latter is optional and can be activated via dashboard).
+`HeatSupplyManager` is responsible for calculating the base HFFT depending on the outside temperature primarily, and the amount of rooms to heat secondarily (the latter is optional and can be activated via dashboard).

 The outside temperature sensor can have one or more backup sensors, just in case your friendly squirrel chews through the Dallas DS18B20 temperature sensor cable or the battery runs out of your Homematic outdoor temperature sensor.